jxom/cevoaustralia.github.io/content/post/2017-02-23-a-spot-of-aws.markdown

 thumbnail: blog/a-spot-of-aws.png
 date: 2017-02-23
 excerpt:
-    Have you considered using spot instances to save on AWS costs?
     It may pay to investigate the details of your operating environment first!
 Andy and I took journey down a pricing rabbit hole...
 url: aws/2017/02/23/a-spot-of-aws.html
 ---